 Once your cavity has been diagnosed, Dr. Hessberger can treat it.
 A special drill will be used to remove decayed tissue.

 The treated space will then be cleaned and sealed with a dental filling.
 Our office offers tooth-colored composite resin fillings that are color-matched to your smile.
 Larger cavities may require a crown.
-We also offer inlays and onlays, which can be used to restore teeth when a filling alone would be insufficient, but a crown would be excessive.
+We offer inlays and onlays, which can be used to restore teeth when a filling alone would be insufficient, but a crown would be excessive.
+We also offer dental sealants, which serve as a protective barrier and help prevent cavities.
 There is no recovery time associated with cavity treatments.
 Any resulting tenderness usually subsides within days.